Many or all companies we feature compensate us. Compensation and editorial

 For the math to work out, you’ll need to calculate exactly how much it costs you in fees to pay your mortgage with a credit card.
 Then, compare that to the benefits you get in return, down to a fraction of a cent.

-What if you have a new card with a signup bonus?
+When you have a new card with a signup bonus

 You might come out ahead in one situation: A new credit card offers bonus points, such as airline miles if you spend a certain amount in the first 90 days after opening the account.